 The Producer Responsibility Obligations (Packaging Waste) Regulations 2007 apply to businesses that handle more than 50 tonnes of packaging each year and have a turnover of over £2 million.
 The regulations enable the UK to achieve national targets for packaging recycling and recovery, set by the EU Packaging Directive 94/62/EC.

-This topic enables businesses to decide whether they are subject to the Producer Responsibility Obligations (Packaging Waste) Regulations 2007 and describes how to comply.
-It also details the requirements applicable to obligations of those who register individually.
+This topic enables businesses to decide whether they are subject to the Producer Responsibility Obligations (Packaging Waste) Regulations 2007 and the forthcoming EPR scheme, and describes how to comply.
+It describes how to prepare for the new EPR regime, which will replace the Producer Responsibility Obligations (Packaging Waste) Regulations 2007 in 2025.
+This topic also explains which businesses are liable for the Plastic Packaging Tax and the new duties that apply to them.

 Key points you need to know on this topic.